PS2Sanctuary/Sanctuary.Census/docs/migrating-from-census.md

 # Migrating from Census

-ℹ️ Requests to collections that Sanctuary.Census doesn't serve will be forwarded to the official Census.

 ## Queries

 The basic structure of a query is supported.
 Submitting a service ID is optional, and it's not logged in any way if you do.
-However, if you wish to use Sanctuary.Census as a drop-in layer, ensure you provide a service ID as it will be used when requests are forwarded to the official Census.

 Both the `get` and `count` verbs are supported.

-⚠ Only the `ps2` environment is supported at this time, despite what the api-doc pages might tell you.

-Note that the default value of the `c:limit` command is 100, rather than 1.
+Note that the default value of the `c:limit` command is 100.

 Querying itself is extremely limited at the moment: